vikric/1DV610-L3/reflection.md

 ## Chapter 4 Comments
 I do use JSDOC, which is **Mandated Comments** and I only use it because of eslint.
 During L2 and L3 I do not find the use of comments since they methods are quite small and easy to understand.
 It feels as if you create clean code, comments are not needed as I dont need to **Explan Yourself in Code**.
 However previous when using AI, I used comments because I would not understand 100% what they did if I went back 2 week later.

 ## Chapter 5 Formatting

 Since I've tried to more OOP, it results in more classes which in return make each class much shorter.
 So I have not had a problem with **Vertical Formatting**.
-I have all methods in the order they are called. **Dependent Functions** One of the reasons I use Eslint is because of **Identation** I use 125 max characters per line to make it easier to read as described in **Horizonal Formatting**
+I have all methods in the order they are called. **Dependent Functions**
+One of the reasons I use Eslint is because of **Identation**.
+I use 125 max characters per line to make it easier to read as described in **Horizonal Formatting**

 ## Chapter 6 Objects and Data Structures

 All methods that are only meant to be used internally are private to not unecessarly expose data and because other classes don't need to know how it works which is **The Law of Demeter**.
 Early on I had a **Train Wreck** with my LoggerDisplay class.
 I did not even consider it until I started this reflection.
 To reset the counter, you had to do the following
 ```js